joycenerd/yolov5-svhn-detection/README.md

 There are more setting arguments you can tune in `yolov5/train.py`, our recommendation is first stick with default setting.

 * input: pre-trained `yolo5s.pt` downloaded from https://github.com/ultralytics/yolov5/releases/tag/v6.0
 * output: logging directory `<train_log_dir>`.
-Note: if this is your first experiment there will be a subdirectory name `exp/`, if second `exp2` and so on.
+Note: if this is your first experiment there will be a subdirectory name `exp/`, `exp2` if this is your second experiment and so on.
 Inside this logging directory you can find:
   * `weights/`: All the training checkpoints will be saved inside here.
-Checkpoints is saved every 5 epochs and `best.pth` save the current best model and `last.pt` save the latest model.
+Checkpoints is saved every 5 epochs and `best.pt` save the current best model and `last.pt` save the latest model.
   * tensorboard event
   * Some miscellaneous information about the data and current hyperparameter